mattywentworth/Codecademy_React_Spotify_Playlist/README.md

 ## Challenges While Building

 A concept I've learned about but haven't practiced or use much is using the logical not operator.
 Not being well-acquainted with how to put this to use in different situations, I struggled a lot when building out the functionality to delete tracks from the playlist.
 I comfortably created and updated state for the tracks on the playlist and the tracks that were selected to be deleted from the playlist, but it took me an inordinate amount of time to discover how to filter the ...prev playlist state to only include tracks not in the tracksToDelete state array.
 I was structuring the .filter callback to be "track => tracksToDelete.includes(!track)," even though the logic of it didn't feel quite right.
 Eventually I got the delete function "working" in the sense that it wasn't returning an error, but it was deleting every track on the playlist rather than only the tracks selected to delete.
 Then I decided to Google "javascript array doesnotinclude," knowing there isn't a .doesNotInclude() method, and immediately got what I was looking for - include the logical not at the beginning of the filter condition.

+This project was a good reminder that I need to read more about promises, async functions, and handling API requests.
+Those are all things I can figure out, but I'd like to rely less on copying, pasting, and tweaking existing code and being able to more quickly understand what's going on and write the code myself (especially API requests with fetch, headers, try/catch statements).
+While I was struggling to get the details from Spotify to render properly in the app, there was a long period where I overlooked simple sytax missing from my JSX that was preventing the array from being mapped over properly.